Mennonite Central Committee Manitoba

 About Mennonite Central Committee Manitoba:

-Local Programs (MCC Manitoba): Local programs not including Migration and Resettlement accounted for 14% of MCC Manitoba's program spending in F2020.
-MCC Manitoba cooperates with local charities of different cultures to prevent and respond to abuse, advocate for affordable housing, and promote positive changes in the lives of Indigenous Peoples.
-In F2020, MCC Manitoba collected over 3,200 comforters to send internationally to those in need, held 12 peacebuilding and advocacy presentations, and strengthened its relationships with four First Nations communities in the province.
-It also had 300 people attend its abuse response and prevention training.
+Local Programs (MCC Manitoba): Local programs accounted for 14% of MCC Manitoba's program spending in F2022.
+MCC Manitoba cooperates with local charities to prevent and respond to abuse, advocate for affordable housing, and promote positive changes in the lives of Indigenous Peoples.
+It also helps refugees enter and settle in Canada.
+In F2022, MCC Manitoba provided 9,697 comforters to those in need.
+It also provided 829 school kits and 100 hygiene kits.
+220 people participated in peacebuilding events and workshops.

 My anchor